 I’ve come a long way, baby.

-The woman five years ago heard criticism everywhere, even in constructive feedback.
-The woman five years ago felt belittled and incompetent.
-She heard judgement in compliments – because if one aspect of her appearance, home or personality was lauded, the others must have been lacking.
-And when she felt attacked, she barked hard, and bit even harder.
+Five years ago I heard criticism everywhere, even in constructive feedback.
+Five years ago I felt belittled and incompetent.
+I heard judgement in compliments – because if one aspect of my appearance, home or personality was lauded, the others must have been lacking.
+And when I felt attacked, I barked hard, and bit even harder.
 But this is not a defect in my character.
-This is a result of being judged, and constantly criticized by a narcissistic mother.
+This is a result of being judged, and constantly criticized by a narcissistic adoptive mother.

 There is little research to be had on maternal narcissism.
 It’s not recognized as a separate pathology like Narcissistic Personality Disorder (NPD) because it’s considered that maternal narcissism stems from a parent who already suffers from NPD.
 But I’ve found in my own personal journey that the mother doesn’t necessarily have to suffer from NPD to suffer from maternal narcissism, and indeed their brand of narcissism may not even be experienced by all their children.
 This makes for a very difficult, almost impossible diagnosis.